1Dandan/1Dandan.github.io/_teaching/2021-fall-teaching-aiq-quality.md

 ---

 I was one of the teaching assistants.
-This course introduces governing concepts and processes relavant to air quality and pollution control.
+This course introduces governing concepts and processes relevant to air quality and pollution control.